Do you want to set up WordPress email tracking on your site?

 Why Set Up Email Tracking in WordPress?

-By tracking your WordPress site emails, you’ll be able to see who opens and clicks your emails.
+By tracking your WordPress site emails, you’ll see who opens and clicks your emails.
 Plus, get detailed reports about email deliverability.

 This helps to make sure that all of your website emails are reaching your users.
-You can even resend emails that didn’t get delivered to improve the overall user experience.
+You can even resend emails that weren’t delivered to improve the overall user experience.

 There are all kinds of reasons to track your WordPress emails: